lee-junseok/voice2sql/README.md

 # Voice2sql

-A project of getting SQL query from a speech in natural language.
+A project for getting SQL query from a speech in natural language.
 A goal will be achieved by implementing
 * Noise-robust Automatic Speech Recognition(ASR) engine.
 * Natual language to SQL engine.
 * Table-aware name correction.